luis-moguea/todo-list/README.md

-# Table of content

-- General info
-- Technologies
-- Setup
+# Todo List - REST API

-## General info
+## Description

-This project will allow users to create notes of things they need to do, and also see all the notes when they need them.
+This is a REST API that allows users to create notes of things they need to do, and also see all the notes when they need them.

+## Features
+* Create a new note
+* Get all notes
+* Delete notes

 ## Technologies
 This project was created using:

 * JavaScript (ES6)